-FDA recognized the combination of acetylsalicylic acid (250 mg), acetaminophen (250 mg) and caffeine (65 mg) as safe and effective in treating acute headache, especially migraine, and was considered effective also by the American Headache Society (Level A).
-This combination is well-tolerated in episodic tension-type headache, and considered superior to acetaminophen, and all components of this combination are considered safe during breastfeeding and can be taken orally for acute migraine attacks.
+The FDA recognized the combination of acetylsalicylic acid (250 mg), acetaminophen (250 mg), and caffeine (65 mg) as safe and effective in treating acute headaches, especially migraine, and was considered effective also by the American Headache Society (Level A).
+This combination is well-tolerated in episodic tension-type headache and considered superior to acetaminophen.
+All components of this combination are considered safe during breastfeeding and can be taken orally for acute migraine attacks.

 This combination may have other benefits according to the components.

-Besides migraines and tension-type headaches, caffeine is considered effective for other types of headaches like post-dural puncture headache and hypnic headaches which can be presented with cranial autonomic features.
+Besides migraines and tension-type headaches, caffeine is considered effective for other types of headaches like post-dural puncture headache and hypnic headaches, which can present with cranial autonomic features.

-Clinical studies showed that caffeine citrate (intravenous [IV]) may be used alone in acute migraine attacks, but it might be inferior to magnesium sulfate (IV), in moderate-to-severe migraines.
+Clinical studies showed that caffeine citrate (intravenous [IV]) might be used alone in acute migraine attacks, but it might be inferior to magnesium sulfate (IV) in moderate-to-severe migraines.
 Early administration of ergotamine/caffeine compounds may also be effective.

-Adding 100 mg or more caffeine to a standard dose of commonly used analgesics provides a small, but important, an increase in pain relief in postoperative procedures.
-Adding 100 mg of caffeine to 400 mg of ibuprofen showed more efficacy that ibuprofen alone after dental extraction.
-A study also showed that introducing caffeine after general anesthesia enhanced the recovery from the anesthesia but further studies are needed.
+Adding 100 mg or more caffeine to a standard dose of commonly used analgesics provides a small, but significant, increase in pain relief in postoperative procedures.
+Adding 100 mg of caffeine to 400 mg of ibuprofen showed more efficacy than ibuprofen alone after dental extraction.
+A study also showed that introducing caffeine after general anesthesia enhanced the recovery from the anesthesia, but further studies are needed.

 Acetaminophen is also known as paracetamol, and it is the most commonly used analgesic and antipyretic drug around the world.
-It may be used without a prescription and is the drug of choice in patients who cannot be treated with non-steroidal-anti-inflammatory drugs (NSAIDs) as well as those patients with bronchial asthma, peptic ulcer disease, hemophilia, salicylate-sensitized people, children under 12 years of age, and pregnant or breastfeeding women.
+It may be used without a prescription and is the drug of choice in patients who cannot have treatment with non-steroidal anti-inflammatory drugs (NSAIDs) as well as those patients with bronchial asthma, peptic ulcer disease, hemophilia, salicylate-sensitized people, children under 12 years of age, and pregnant or breastfeeding women.